 Cincinnati has a dynamic restaurant scene with an abundance of excellent independent restaurants and new ones opening all the time.
 Many Cincinnati restaurants have won awards for their cuisine.
 Others have legions of loyal customers.
 Some have been featured on TV shows, further increasing their popularity.
 Orchids at Palm Court is one of only 63 AAA Five Diamond Restaurants in North America and the perfect spot to celebrate a special occasion.
 There are also many inexpensive restaurants with great food.

-Hot Tips: The city is famous for its chili, finely ground meat served over spaghetti and topped with shredded cheese.
+Be Sure to Sample: The city is famous for its chili, finely ground meat served over spaghetti and topped with shredded cheese.

 Cincinnati supplies a diverse offering of nightlife options, with something for everyone.
 The city’s 19th-century German immigrants brought with them a beer-brewing heritage which remains today.
 Many local breweries offer taprooms.
 The influence of nearby Kentucky Bourbon Country is felt in Cincinnati, especially on the Kentucky side of the Ohio River.
 The city has several bars known for creative cocktails, live music and outdoor spaces.
 There are plenty of sports bars as well.
 Cincinnati has a host of performing arts including ballet, opera, classical music, and plays and musicals.